PrivSec-dev/privsec.dev/content/posts/linux/Slightly Improving Mailcow Security.md

 ### X-XSS-Protection

 We will setup Content Security, so this header is no longer needed.
 In fact, it may do [more harm than good](https://github.com/helmetjs/helmet/issues/230).
-Change the setting to `0; mode=block`:
+Change the setting to `0`:

 ```
-add_header X-XSS-Protection "0; mode=block";
+add_header X-XSS-Protection "0";
 ```

 ### Permission Policy